-Dur Hot Spring Trek is popular in compare to other.
-It is famous for its hot spring which is renowned as an the most beautiful natural hot springs in the Himalayas.
+Dur Hot Spring Trek is popular in comparison to other.
+It is famous for its hot spring which is renowned as the most beautiful natural hot springs in the Himalayas.
 Dur Tshachu is famous for seven hot spring in this region.
-Normal temperature of the Hot springs varies from 38 to 58 degree celsius.
+The normal temperature of the Hot springs varies from 38 to 58-degree Celsius.
 Bhutan is blessed with natural resource and unique traditions.
 Dur Hot Spring Trek is the old expedition trail to Mt.Gangkhar Puensum.
 Enchanted with boundless Himalaya which offers spectacular views of Mountain ranges.

-The route leads you to Dur -Tsachu which is known as a hotsprings which helps you for worth while enchanting experience for relaxation.
-The trail passes through forest of Cyprus, Juniper, spruce, hemlock and maple.
-On the way it allows to witness wild animals like Musk deer, Snow leopard, Bhutan Takin, Blue Sheep, Tibetan wolf and Himalayan Bear.
-Though this trek is strenuous, but it is incredible for those trekker’s who prefer relaxation.
+The route leads you to Dur -Tsachu which is known as a hot spring which helps you for worthwhile enchanting experience for relaxation.
+The trail passes through a forest of Cyprus, Juniper, spruce, hemlock, and maple.
+On the way, it allows witnessing wild animals like Musk deer, Snow leopard, Bhutan Takin, Blue Sheep, Tibetan wolf and Himalayan Bear.
+Though this trek is strenuous, it is incredible for those trekker’s who prefer relaxation.
 The major highlight of this trek is Hot Spring which gives rid of stress.
 The favorable month March to April and September to early November is considered as the best trekking season for Dur Hot Spring trek.
-The starting point of this trek begins from Duer village which is an one hour (5 km) off-road drive from Toktu Zampa.
-Along the way trail passes through in between Tsochrnchen to Duer Tsa chhu.
+The starting point of this trek begins from Duer village which is a one hour (5 km) off-road drive from Toktu Zampa.
+Along the way, the trail passes through in between Tsochrnchen to Duer Tsa chhu.
 Hence Dur Hot Spring trek is an incredible journey which provides fond of memories as well as helps to get rid of stress.
-It allows to get indulge into beauty of nature which offers worthwhile memories of life time.
+It allows getting indulge into a beauty of nature which offers worthwhile memories of a lifetime.

 As you know that Bhutan has different adventure tour as well as trekking trail.
 Nepal Wonders Treks & Expedition P. Ltd has depth link to arrange all round service related to trekking/ adventure package trip in Bhutan.
 To ensure that all type of adventure trip in Bhutan goes far better than expected depending upon client’s desire and satisfaction.